SanjaySunil/SanjaySunil/README.md

 **Hey!** I'm a 14y/o student developer studying Computer Science and specializing in full-stack development.
 Some technologies I enjoy working with include React, Node and Firebase.
-I love creating software, solving problems, exploring new technologies and spending my free time contributing to the open-source community.
+I love creating software, exploring new technologies and spending my free time contributing to the open-source community.

 Contact me via Discord or Email if you have any queries!